 CEO, Crimson Infrastructure

-Anthony Ferrari is the founder and CEO of Crimson Infrastructure, and a Senior Advisor to iCON Infrastructure in London and Capstone Infrastructure (formerly Macquarie Power & Infrastructure Fund).
-Crimson is an infrastructure-focused investment and advisory firm that specializes in infrastructure, P3 and infrastructure technology-related business development and investment origination in the United States and Canada.
+Crimson Infrastructure is a leading infrastructure-focused consulting firm that specializes in infrastructure, P3 and infrastructure technology-related M&A; business development; and origination in the United States and Canada.
 Anthony has a MBA from the Ivey School of Business at Western University, an MPA from the School of Policy Studies at Queens University, and MSc from the London School of Economics.
 Anthony has also earned a BA from the School of Journalism at Carleton University, and during his undergraduate degree studied at both Harvard University and Georgetown University.
 Anthony was formerly a member of the Advisory Council for the Lawrence Center for Policy and Management at the Ivey Business School, as well as a Board Member of the Canadian Institute of International Affairs (CIIA). http://www.linkedin.com/in/aanthony-ferrari-msc-mpa-mba-17845629

 Rick Geddes, CPIP Director